-The electric motor drives three pumps mounted in tandem; the main hydraulic pump, the recirculation pump and the booster pump.
-The motor drives the variable displacement, pressure compensated hydraulic pump by means of a flexible coupling.
+The electric motor and the two hydraulic pumps are mounted in tandem.
+The motor drives the variable displacement, pressure compensated hydraulic pumps by means of a flexible coupling.
+Hydraulic pump I supplies intensifier I, and pump II supplies intensifier II.

-Hydraulic fluid from the reservoir is drawn into the inlet, low pressure side of the hydraulic pump.
-Oil delivered to the pump should be maintained at 110-115° F (43-46° C).
+Hydraulic fluid from the reservoir is drawn into the inlet, low pressure side of each hydraulic pump.
+Oil delivered to the pumps should be maintained at 110-115° F (43-46° C).
 Hydraulic fluid then enters the bottom of the manifold through an internal anti-rotation check valve.
 After a shutdown, the anti-rotation check valve prevents the pump from running backwards.